aberner6/kadk-data-vis/README.md

 * Breaks are good.
 Take as many water, stretching and bathroom breaks as you need

 ## Documentation & Communication:
-* Turn your assignments in before Monday morning at 9 a.m. every week.
+* Turn your assignments in before each morning class as indicated on each assignment deadline.
-* Keep your blog and github up to date with the work you did in-class and/or in the assignments.
+* Keep your blog/slack post to assignments and github up to date with the work you did in-class and/or in the assignments.
 * Join our class [slack channel](https://join.slack.com/t/kadk-data-vis/shared_invite/zt-cgw2xpjl-rdazZK9PXAZmEBm_qW1Ugg) to easily chat and help one another with small things.
 * In the afternoons, I will be sitting at KADK but not always in the same room as you - depending on what we are all working on.
 You can always book me for office hours [here](https://kadk-data-vis.youcanbook.me/).